INMEGEN/mk-delly/README.md

 After SV calling, module 001 uses `delly-parallel merge` to detect closely located SV events, and merge them by reciprocal overlap.

-applies a germline filter to evaluate SVs of confidence.
-Results are a BCF file per every SVs type detected.

 **002 ->** Single sample Re-Genotyping using merged SVs file from 001/ as guidance.
 Sample Re-Genotyping is required to detect SVs focusing on the merged SV site list produced by the previous module.
 "The main reason to merge and re-genotype is to get accurate genotypes across the same loci in all samples" [Tobias Rauch](https://github.com/dellytools/delly/issues/60).